 The most famous cases study involved little Albert, an almost 9-month old baby.
 The baby was exposed to a rat to which the baby responded neutrally, without fear.
 After some time, every time the baby interacted with the rat, a loud sound behind Albert's back was made by striking a steel bar with a hammer.

 After several pairings of the rat and the sound, Little Albert became distressed just by looking at the rat, even when no sound was made.
 He therefore developed a conditioned emotional response of crying at just the mere sight of the rat.

-In this article, we will be focusing in conditioned emotional responses in dogs with an emphasis on responses with positive emotions as the outcome.
+In this article, we will be focusing on conditioned emotional responses in dogs with an emphasis on responses with positive emotions as the outcome.

 If you clicker train your dog, you might recognize this joyful expression.
-I often see it when I am working on the "look at that" LAT" method, where a dog gets treats for looking at a stimulus that was previously feared.
+I often see it when I am working on the "look at that" method, where a dog gets treats for looking at a stimulus that was previously feared or disliked.
 I like to call it this joyful expression the "LAT look."

 The Making of a Conditioned Emotional Response

 Associative learning (classical conditioning) is at the heart of conditioned emotional responses.
 It is through associations that a dog learns that a leash means a walk, that a clicker means a treat and that a white coat equals food in the case of Pavlov's dogs.

 It is also through associations that a dog learns that a skunk may mean the release of a terrible stench that burns eyes.